 About HHMI's Exceptional Research Opportunities Program and Gilliam Fellowship Program:

 It is critical that the nation’s scientists and university faculty reflect America’s diversity.
 HHMI’s Exceptional Research Opportunities Program (EXROP) places outstanding undergraduate students, nominated by HHMI science education grantees, into intensive research experiences with HHMI investigators and professors.
 In 10 years since the program’s inception, more than 600 students have participated.
 Of the EXROP alumni who have completed a baccalaureate degree, nearly half are in graduate school.
-The Gilliam Fellowship Program provides select EXROP alumni with generous support during their PhD studies.
+The Gilliam Fellowship Program provides full support to promising doctoral students from groups traditionally underrepresented in the sciences.